vtanasa2792/cypress-ngx-demo/README.md

 The test cases cover scenarios encountered when using common web elements such as Navigation Menus, Datepickers, Forms, Steppers and Tables.

+The tests can be found in:

+*/cypress/integration

+*/cypress/support/page_objects

 ## Commands:

 1. Start the NGX-Admin application: